mimachniak/sysopslife.pages/_posts/2021-08-24-Intune-Office-documents-template.md

 ## Azure storage account configuration

 To storge office templete and script responsible for deploying templates in local machine, we will use azure storage account with **public blob container**.
-Storage account is one of chepes solution to keep data and expensive are based on amount of data counted in GB per month.
+Storage account is one of cheaper solution to keep data use in this solution.
+Cost is based on amount of data counted in GB per month so for scripts and documents template it won't be so match.

-### Create stroage account in Azure
+### Create storage account in Azure

 a) Logon to [https://portal.azure.com ](https://portal.azure.com)
 b) On top search bar type **storage account**